Lægesamtale psykiatrien

 Treatment of schizotypy

-For how long you will need treatment for schizotypy will depend on an individual assessment.
+For how long you will need treatment will depend on an individual assessment.
 However, the course is most often long term, typically several years.

 Advice for people who have schizophrenia or schizotypy